-Despite the fact that Netgear EX7500 extender is an excellent device to get WiFi everywhere in the home or office, it is also prone to technical issues like any other range extender.
-The most common issue that users face with their Netgear EX7500 WiFi extender is that it keeps dropping the connection.
+Despite the fact that Netgear EX7500 extender is an excellent device to get WiFi everywhere in the home or office, it is also prone to technical issues like any other WiFi range extenders.
+The most common issue that users face with the Netgear EX7500 WiFi extender is that it keeps dropping the connection.
 However, the issue may fix automatically after some time.

 Don’t Use the Wrong WiFi Network

 After a successful Netgear EX7500 extender setup, the extender provides you a new, extended WiFi network.
 This network has a different name or SSID rather than the earlier one.
 Chances are that your devices are connecting to the previous WiFi network instead of the new one without your knowledge.
 This can lead you to the WiFi connection drop issue.
 Therefore, make sure to connect with your EX7500’s extended network only.

 A simple power cycle of your Netgear EX7500 WiFi range extender can also resolve the issue.
 Just turn off your extender and plug it out from the power socket.
 Wait for some time.
 After that, plug the extender back in to an electrical outlet and turn it on.
 Here, you need to take care of a few things.
 These include the wall plug is not damaged, the power supply is fluctuation-free and the extender’s LED light is showing in green color.

 Keep the EX7500 Away From Interference